-One immediately recognizable characteristic is the radar's parabolic cylinder antenna, a low-cost means of combining electronic and physical steering.
+One immediately recog nizable characteristic is the radar's parabolic cylinder antenna, a low-cost means of combining electronic and physical steering.
 The antenna uses a line source feed, extending in front of the reflector.
 The system fits into a single shelter

-The Moving Target Indicator (MTI) is claimed to provide a 90-percent probability of detecting a one-square-meter target out to the fully instrumented range.
+The Moving Target Indicator (MTI) has a 90-percent probability of detecting a one-square-meter target out to the fully instrumented range.
 Using a four-pulse canceler with variable time intervals between pulses, the digital MTI distinguishes moving aircraft from ground returns while eliminating MTI blind speeds.
-There is a digital three-pulse MTI weather/chaff canceler and digital false alarm (CFAR) to 10^7 .
+There is a digital three-pulse MTI weather/chaff canceler false alarm (CFAR) to 107.
 Dual frequency operation is normal.

-The system has been provided with TAC-90 color raster scan displays presenting high-resolution data and text.
-System control inputs are entered through a touchsensitive, plasma control terminal.
+The system uses TAC-90 color raster scan displays presenting high-resolution data and text.
+System control inputs are entered through a touch-sensitive, plasma control terminal.
 Over 100 user-friendly menus allow operator control of radar operating modes.